-Everyone in the DP site in Athlone is what is described as a ‘Convention’ refugee.
+Everyone in the DP sites in Athlone and Temple is what is described as a ‘Convention’ refugee.
 People who have arrived in Ireland under a United Nations resettlement program are known as ‘Programme’ refugees.

 Convention refugees are people who have made their own way to Ireland and have applied for recognition of refugee status when they arrive.

 Various official and unofficial routes and methods are used to travel to Ireland.
 These change continually, depending on weather conditions and enforcement levels at crossings.

 On arrival people are normally housed for a few weeks in Baleskin, near Dublin airport.
 They are then dispersed to various direct provision centres around the country.